go-kratos/go-kratos.dev/src/content/docs/blades/agent-patterns/04-handoff-agents.md

 }
 ```
 #### 2. Set Routing Selection Logic
-Add a method **`selectRoute`** to the **`RoutingWorkflow`** structure, used to select the appropriate route based on the user's original input information `invocation`.
+Add a method **`selectRoute`** to the **`RoutingWorkflow`** struct, used to select the appropriate route based on the user's original input information `invocation`.
 :::note
-When setting the prompt for routing here, high precision is required for the prompt.
+When setting the routing prompt here, high precision is required for the prompt.
 It is recommended to directly use the following fixed prompt template.
 :::
 ```go
 func (r *RoutingWorkflow) selectRoute(ctx context.Context, invocation *blades.Invocation) (blades.Agent, error) {